puzzmo-com/blog.puzzmo.com/content/posts/2024/07/22/hints-v2/index.md

 Today we're launching v2 of our [Cross|word](https://www.puzzmo.com/play/crossword) hint system!
 We're ditching time penalties for a cooldown timer that appears if you use three hints in quick succession.
 The details are towards the end of the blog post [here](#v2-cooldown-period).

-### Puzzmo's quest to make crosswords more accessible
+### Puzzmo's quest to make crosswords more approachable

 Crossword puzzle solving has a learning curve.
 There are tons of guidelines that crossword constructors and editors adhere to, and in general these conventions aren't written down anywhere.
 Instead, solvers typically learn about crossword conventions through the process of solving tens, hundreds, and thousands of puzzles, eventually coming to understand the language of crossword clues and the signals they give to solvers about their answers.

 However, this can be a daunting process — and it's not like anyone tells you there's going to be a process at all!
 Lots of potential crossword solvers attempt a puzzle or two and then think, "well, this isn't for me," often not realizing that *no one* is a natural at solving crosswords and that *everyone* has to learn their conventions and language.
 (There's a lot to be said about how the *content* of crosswords can be encouraging or discouraging; I've [spoken about that elsewhere](https://www.twitch.tv/videos/1002528362) (the relevant discussion is from 4:35-8:45) and also recommend [this 2021 article](https://www.washingtonpost.com/lifestyle/crossword-puzzle-diversity/2021/03/10/884828e0-753c-11eb-9537-496158cc5fd9_story.html).)

-When Zach decided that he wanted Puzzmo to have a crossword, he thought about the ways in which he could ease the new-to-experienced crossword solver transition by presenting a familiar puzzle form in a welcoming, accessible way.
+When Zach decided that he wanted Puzzmo to have a crossword, he thought about the ways in which he could ease the new-to-experienced crossword solver transition by presenting a familiar puzzle form in a welcoming, approachable way.
 The two main "assists" that Zach introduced to Puzzmo's Cross|word are hints and word-separating lines,  both of which appear in all of our crosswords.
 On days when we run rebus puzzles, there are also rebus-specific assists.

 ### Hints